KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_tournament.md

 - Exceptions to the Regulations - informs about the provisions related to point 0.4 of the Regulations and the planned changes to the Regulations.
 - Provisions - informs about other decisions.

-### Załącznik nr 4
+### Appendix no 4

-#### Domyślny zegar zostanie wybrany spośród podanych (normalny, rapid, blitz) na podstawie głosowania.
+#### The default clock will be chosen from the given ones (normal, rapid, blitz) based on voting.

 #### 6lm10tp

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: 0
+> Teams: None
 >
-> Typ drogi: Tylko średnie drogi (opcja środkowa)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Poziom trudności: 160%
+> Difficulty: 160%
 >
-> Zasady turniejowe (Tournament Rules): Tak
+> Tournament rules: Yes
 >
-> Chronione zapisy: Tak
+> Protect saves: Yes
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur jednoczesnych może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Neutralna walka PvP: Nie
+> Restarts: 2x111 1x112
 >
-> Restarty: 2x111 lub 1x112
+> Additional rules:
 >
-> Dodatkowe zasady:
->
-> Wybór zamków dla Graczy Komputerowych jest losowy.
+> The choice of towns for Computer Players is random.

 #### Nostalgia TP

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: 0
+> Teams: None
 >
-> Typ drogi: Tylko szybkie drogi (opcja po prawej stronie)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Poziom trudności: 160%
+> Difficulty: 160%
 >
-> Zasady turniejowe (Tournament Rules): Tak
+> Tournament rules: Yes
 >
-> Chronione zapisy: Tak
+> Protect saves: Yes
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur jednoczesnych może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Neutralna walka PvP: Nie
+> Restarts: 2x111 1x112
 >
-> Restarty: 2x111 lub 1x112
+> Additional rules:
 >
-> Dodatkowe zasady:
->
-> Pierwsi 3 gracze komputerowi należą do gracza czerwonego, pozostałe 3 do gracza niebieskiego.
-Jako pierwszy zamek dla jednego ze swoich graczy komputerowych wybiera gracz niebieski, gracze wybierają zamki na przemian.
-Każdy zamek można wystąpić tylko raz.
+> The first 3 computer players belong to the red player, the remaining 3 belong to the blue player.
+The blue player chooses the first town for one of his computer players, the players take turns choosing towns.
+Each town can only be used once.

 #### 8xm12a

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: 0
+> Teams: None
 >
-> Typ drogi: Tylko średnie drogi (opcja środkowa)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Poziom trudności: 160%
+> Difficulty: 160%
 >
-> Zasady turniejowe (Tournament Rules): Tak
+> Tournament rules: Yes
 >
-> Chronione zapisy: Tak
+> Protect saves: Yes
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur jednoczesnych może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Neutralna walka PvP: Nie
+> Restarts: 2x111 1x112
 >
-> Restarty: 2x111 lub 1x112
+> Additional rules:
 >
-> Dodatkowe zasady:
->
-> Wybór zamków dla Graczy Komputerowych jest losowy.
+> The choice of towns for Computer Players is random.

 #### Rally 2.2

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: Brak drużyn
+> Teams: None
 >
-> Typ drogi: Tylko szybkie drogi (opcja po prawej stronie)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Restarty: 2x111 lub 1x112
+> Difficulty: 160%
 >
-> Poziom trudności: 160%
+> Tournament rules: Yes
 >
-> Zasady turniejowe (tournaments rules): Tak
+> Protect saves: Yes
 >
-> Chronione zapisy: Tak
+> Timer: Chess, 17:00+07:00+01:15 Normal, 15:00+5:30+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 17:00+07:00+01:15 Normalny, 15:00+5:30+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur	jednoczesnych może ulec zmianie).
+> Restarts: 2x111 1x112
 >
-> Neutralna walka PvP: Nie
+> Additional rules:
 >
-> Wybór zamków dla Graczy Komputerowych jest losowy.
+> The choice of towns for Computer Players is random.

 #### Spider 2.0

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: Brak drużyn
+> Teams: None
 >
-> Typ drogi: Tylko średnie drogi (opcja po środku)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Restarty: 2x111 lub 1x112
+> Difficulty: 160%
 >
-> Poziom trudności: 160%
+> Tournament rules: Yes
 >
-> Zasady turniejowe (tournaments rules): Tak
+> Protect saves: Yes
 >
-> Chronione zapisy: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur	jednoczesnych może ulec zmianie).
+> Restarts: 2x111 1x112
 >
-> Neutralna walka PvP: Nie
+> Additional rules:
 >
-> Wybór zamków dla Graczy Komputerowych jest losowy.
+> The choice of towns for Computer Players is random.

 #### Sapphire 1.6a

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: Brak drużyn
+> Teams: None
 >
-> Typ drogi: Tylko średnie drogi (opcja po środku)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Restarty: 2x111 lub 1x112
+> Difficulty: 160%
 >
-> Poziom trudności: 160%
+> Tournament rules: Yes
 >
-> Zasady turniejowe (tournaments rules): Tak
+> Protect saves: Yes
 >
-> Chronione zapisy: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur	jednoczesnych może ulec zmianie).
+> Restarts: 2x111 1x112
 >
-> Neutralna walka PvP: Nie
+> Additional rules:
 >
-> Sposób wyboru zamków dla Graczy komputerowych opisany w tym [dokumencie](https://docs.google.com/document/d/1wQViejFomFIcaJfLZve-twzun8CuLEgLhv_qnkW167o/edit)
+> The method of selecting towns for Computer Players described in this [document](https://docs.google.com/document/d/1wQViejFomFIcaJfLZve-twzun8CuLEgLhv_qnkW167o/edit)

 #### Kubaryt 1.2a

-> Rozmiar mapy: XL+U
+> Map size: XL
 >
-> Podziemia: Tak
+> Underground: Yes
 >
-> Gracze ludzcy lub komputerowi: 2
+> Human or computer players: 2
 >
-> Gracze komputerowi: 6
+> Computer players: 6
 >
-> Drużyny: Brak drużyn
+> Teams: None
 >
-> Typ drogi: Tylko średnie drogi (opcja po środku)
+> Road type: Only medium (middle option)
 >
-> Woda: Brak
+> Water content: None
 >
-> Siła potworów: Silne
+> Monster strength: Strong
 >
-> Restarty: 2x111 lub 1x112
+> Difficulty: 160%
 >
-> Poziom trudności: 160%
+> Tournament rules: Yes
 >
-> Zasady turniejowe (tournaments rules): Tak
+> Protect saves: Yes
 >
-> Chronione zapisy: Tak
+> Timer: Chess, 18:00+07:00+01:15 Normal, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (Can be changed if both players agree explicitly).
 >
-> Wystartuj czasomierz po wciśnięciu OK: Tak
+> Simultaneous turns: Yes, to 121 (Can be changed if both players agree explicitly).
 >
-> Zegar: Szachowy, 18:00+07:00+01:15 Normalny, 16:00+6:00+1:00 Rapid, 10:00+5:00+1:00 Blitz (po wyraźnej zgodzie obu graczy zegar może ulec zmianie).
+> Neutral PvP combat: No
 >
-> Tury jednoczesne: Tak, do 121 (po wyraźnej zgodzie obu graczy długość tur	jednoczesnych może ulec zmianie).
+> Restarts: 2x111 1x112
 >
-> Neutralna walka PvP: Nie
+> Additional rules:
 >
-> Wybór zamku dla graczy komputerowych: czerwony gracz wybiera zamek dla gracza brązowego i różowego, a niebieski dla zielonego i jasnoniebieskiego.
-Pozostali gracze komputerowi mają losowe zamki.
-Jako pierwszy zamek dla jednego ze swoich komputerów wybiera gracz niebieski, gracze wybierają zamki na przemian.
-Każdy zamek można wystąpić tylko raz.
+> Choosing a town for computer players: the red player chooses the town for the brown and pink players, and the blue player for the green and teal players, one town cannot be selected twice.
+The blue player chooses the first town for green, then the players alternately choose the towns.
+The rest of the computer players have random towns.

-### Załącznik nr 5
+### Appendix no 5

-#### Krok 1.
-Gospodarz przypisuje zamki do szablonów
+#### Step 1.
+Host assigns towns to templates

 ![](https://github.com/KubarytTournaments/XL-plus-U/blob/stuff/templrandbanning1.png)

 #### Krok 2.
-Gospodarz wyklucza z losowania zamki bez przypisanych szablonów
+Host exludes towns without assignes templates from drawing

 ![](https://github.com/KubarytTournaments/XL-plus-U/blob/stuff/templrandbanning2.png)

 #### Krok 3.
-Gospodarz dokonuje losowania 2 zamków, szablony im przypisane zostają zbanowane
+Host draws 2 towns, templates assigned to them are banned

 ![](https://github.com/KubarytTournaments/XL-plus-U/blob/stuff/templrandbanning3.png)

-### Załącznik nr 6
+### Appendix no 6

-To jest nasza Polityka Prywatności, która zawiera informacje o tym jakie dane zbieramy i przechowujemy, a także w jaki sposób je wykorzystujemy.
-Za każdym razem kiedy zwracamy się w drugiej osobie, mamy na myśli wszystkich Graczy.
-Za każdym razem kiedy zwracamy się w pierwszej osobie, mamy na myśli Komitet.
-Od czasu do czasu możemy zaktualizować Politykę Prywatności.
-Zmiany będą miały efekt tuż po wprowadzeniu.
-Jeżeli nie zgadzasz się z niniejszą Polityką Prywatności, nie uczestnicz w Turnieju.

-#### Jakie dane zbieramy
-Dane zbierane automatycznie: W przypadku interakcji z jakimikolwiek usługami należącymi do Turnieju, możemy automatycznie zbierać i przechowywać dane, między innymi takie jak adres IP.
-Dane które nam podajesz: Zbieramy twoje dane wtedy kiedy nam je podajesz, przykładowo kiedy rejestrujesz się jako Gracz.
-Przykładami informacji jakie zbieramy w ten sposób jest Twój nickname i unikatowy identyfikator konta Discord, adres e-mail, raporty z meczów, oraz jakiekolwiek inne dane jakimi się z nami dzielisz.
-Retransmisje: Możemy dokonywać retransmisji i nagrywać wybrane mecze w celu udostępniania komentarza oraz archiwizacji.
-Podczas swojej transmisji, możesz udostępniać dane umożliwiające Twoją identyfikację, na przykład nagranie z kamery.
-Dajesz nam niezbywalne prawo do posługiwania się tymi danymi - ale w przypadku uzasadnionej przyczyny możemy usunąć część z nich.
-#### Usługi osób trzecich
-Możemy używać usług osób trzecich, wliczając w to systemy zarządzania turniejami i komunikatory.
-Nasza Polityka Prywatności nie aplikuje się do tychże usług.
-#### W jaki sposób używamy danych
-Używamy zebranych danych aby umożliwić organizację, promocję i archiwizację Turnieju.
+This is our Privacy Policy, which contains the information about what data we collect, record, and how we use it.
+The terms “you” and “your” refer to all current or past participants of the XL+yoU Tournament.
+The terms “we”, “us”, “our” refers to the Judges' Committee.
+We may update this Privacy Policy from time to time.
+Changes to the Privacy Policy will be effective immediately.
+If you do not agree to this Privacy Policy, please do not participate in the Tournament.
+The privacy policy may be translated to other languages - but the binding text is in the Polish language.

+#### The data we collect
+Data collected automatically: When you interact with any of the services that belong to the Tournament, we may automatically receive data and store certain information, such as IP adresses.
+Information you provide: We collect information from you when you voluntarily provide such information, such as when you register as a participant of the Tournament.
+Information we collect may include but not be limited to your Discord username and unique identificator, e-mail address, match reports, and any other content you share with us.
+Restreams: We may restream and record certain matches for the purposes of providing commentary and archivization.
+During your stream, you may share personally identifiable data, such as the feed from your video cam.
+You provide us with a non-revocable right to use this data - but we may remove certain data if there is a legitimate interest to do so.

+#### Third party services
+We may use third party services, including but not limited to tournament management software and chat clients.
+The policies and procedures described here do not apply to these third parties.
+The way we use information
+We use the provided information to allow for organization, promotion and archivization of the League.

-#### Dzieci
+#### Children
-Nie zbieramy danych od osób poniżej wieku 13 lat lub poniżej wieku zgody cyfrowej.
-Jeżeli należysz do tej grupy osób, nie możesz uczestniczyć w Turnieju.
-Jeżeli uzyskamy wiedzę o tym że zbieraliśmy dane osób poniżej tego wieku, w miarę naszych możliwości usuniemy wszelkie dane od takiej osoby.
+We do not knowingly collect data from people under 13 years old or under the age of digital consent.
+If you belong to this category, you may not participate in this Tournament.
+If we discover that we unknowingly collected data of anyone under this age, we will remove this data to the best of our capacity.

-#### Bezpieczeństwo
+#### Security
-Dokonujemy starań żeby zapewnić bezpieczeństwo przechowywania danych.
-Trzeba mieć jednak na uwadze że żadna forma komunikacji - fizyczna czy elektroniczna - nie jest pozbawiona błędów ani nie jest stuprocentowo bezpieczna.
-Z tego powodu powinieneś/powinnaś zachować ostrożność w decydowaniu o tym jakie dane nam udostępniasz.
+We take reasonable steps to ensure the security of the data from loss, misuse and unauthorized access.
+However, no internet nor physical form of communication is fully secure or error-free.
+Therefore, you should take special care in deciding what information you disclose to us and others.

-#### Kontakt
+#### Contact
-Jeżeli chcesz poprosić o swoje dane, czy też je zmodyfikować lub usunąć, możesz się z nami skontaktować za pośrednictwem komunikatora Discord (kubaryt) lub za pomocą poczty elektronicznej (kubarytcup@gmail.com).
-W przypadku kontaktowania się drogą mailową, należy rozpocząć tytuł wiadomości słowami “DATA REQUEST” - w innym przypadku wiadomość zostanie zignorowana.
-Po złożeniu prośby, możemy dokonać odpowiednich kroków w celu dodatkowej weryfikacji.
+If you wish to request, remove or change your data, you can contact us via Discord (kubaryt) or via email (kubarytcup@gmail.com).
+When contacting with email, please start the subject of the message with words “DATA REQUEST” - otherwise, we will ignore it.
+After a request, we may perform additional steps for the purpose of identification before processing it.